 Numerous studies have been conducted on the mutations that lie in coding regions5-8.
 Not as much has been done on non-coding ones.
 However, several initial studies suggest that variants in non-coding regions can significantly influence an organism's phenotype9, and they are often implicated in diseases^{10,11}.
-Many non-coding variants impact regulatory elements.
+Many noncoding variants impact regulatory elements.
 Such variation in the human genome can modulate gene expression12, and changes in this expression have been implicated in cancer and other diseases13-18.

-B-2 Rare variants are important for disease but have received less attention than common ones There have been a large number of GWAS studies 19-23, which have primarily focused on associating common effects in many human diseases, including cancers24.
+B-2 Rare variants are important for disease but have received less attention than common ones There have been a large number of GWAS studies19-23, which have primarily focused on associating common genetic variants with diseases.
+However, growing evidence suggests that rare genetic variants may have strong effects in many human diseases, including cancers 24 .
 Increased disease susceptibility is often attributed to the cumulative effect produced by multiple rare variants25 - e.g., rare germline variants in the CHEK2 and HBOX genes were associated with breast and prostate cancer, respectively^{26, 27}.